TV Globo

 TV Globo (/pt-BR/, lit.
 'Globe TV'; stylized as tvglobo), formerly known as Rede Globo (/pt-BR/, lit.
 'Globe Network') or simply known as Globo, is a Brazilian free-to-air television network, launched by media proprietor Roberto Marinho on 26 April 1965.
 It is owned by Globo, a division of media conglomerate Grupo Globo, in turn owned by Marinho's heirs.
 The network is by far the largest of its holdings.
 TV Globo is the largest commercial TV network in Latin America, the second largest commercial TV network in the world and the largest producer of telenovelas.
-All of this makes Globo renowned as one of the most important television networks in the world and Grupo Globo as one of the largest media groups.
+This all makes Globo renowned as one of the most important television networks in the world and Grupo Globo as one of the largest media groups.

 TV Globo is headquartered in the Jardim Botânico neighborhood of Rio de Janeiro, where its news division is based.
 The network's main production studios are located at a complex dubbed Estúdios Globo, located in Jacarepaguá, in the same city.
 TV Globo is composed of 5 owned-and-operated television stations and 122 affiliates throughout Brazil plus its own international networks, TV Globo Internacional and TV Globo Portugal.
 In 2007, TV Globo moved its analog operations to high-definition television production for digital broadcasting.

 According to Brazilian national and international statistical data, TV Globo is one of the largest media companies in the world, and produces around 2,400 hours of entertainment and 3,000 hours of journalism per year in Brazil.
 Through its network, the broadcaster covers 98.6% of Brazil's territory.
 Recognized for its production quality, the company has already been presented with 14 international Emmys.
 The international operations of TV Globo include seven pay-per-view television channels and a production and distribution division that distributes Brazilian sports and entertainment content to more than 190 countries around the world.